VJAI/Story_For_Next_Movie/The_Mask_Man.md

 "It's our man!"
 Victor yelled.

 The Mask Man turned the car quickly and drove fast.
 Victor started following him.
+He took quick turns and suddenly vanished.
+Victor stunned where he went?
+He may not have escaped.
+Victor parked the car aside.
+Both of them get out of the car and started to roam their eyes.
+This place is very strange!
+It's a old town that still survives in the city.
+Quite a number of old buildings still spending their live here.
+May be this is his home.
+Yes, there is the black car.
+Where is he?
+It's in front of a build old building.
+Victor and Martin took their gun out and slowly entered into the house.

 ## The Hunt